pry/pry/README.markdown

 _Get to the code_

-## These docs are now out of date for the 0.9.0 release.

-**New documentation is slowly becoming available on the [wiki pages](https://github.com/pry/pry/wiki) check there regularly for updated documentation**

-Also note that JRuby is not yet supported in this release, but will be soon.
+**Note that JRuby is not yet supported in this release, but will be soon.**

-Thanks **

 Pry is a powerful alternative to the standard IRB shell for Ruby.
 It is written from scratch to provide a number of advanced features, some of